siddhesh-sonawane/Social-media-API/README.md

 # 📱 SocialApp — RESTful Social Media Backend API

 > A fully functional, production-structured **RESTful backend** for a social media platform built with **Spring Boot 4**, **Spring Security**, **Spring Data JPA**, and **MySQL**.
-The application covers the complete core feature set of a social network — user authentication, posts, comments, likes, follow relationships, and real-time-ready direct messaging — all delivered through a clean, layered MVC architecture.
+The application covers the complete core feature set of a social network — user authentication, posts, comments, likes, follow relationships, and direct messaging — all delivered through a clean, layered MVC architecture.

 <br/>